mathiasrw/rexreplace/README.md

 - Supports regex lookaheads in pattern
 - Supports backreference to matching groups in the replacement
 - Data to be treated can be piped in
-- See the [release note](https://github.com/mathiasrw/rexreplace/releases) for log of changes.
-Descriptions are on latest patch version.
+- See the [release note](https://github.com/mathiasrw/rexreplace/releases) for a log of changes.
+Descriptions are given in latest patch version.

 ### Limitations